nylas/nylas-ruby/README.md

 ## Open-Source Sync Engine

-The [Nylas Sync Engine](http://github.com/inboxapp/inbox) is open-source, and you can also use the Ruby gem with the open-source API.
-Since the open-source API provides no authentication or security, connecting to it is simple.
-When you instantiate the Inbox object, provide `nil` for the App ID, App Secret, and API Token, and pass the fully-qualified address to your copy of the sync engine:
+The [Nylas Sync Engine](http://github.com/nylas/sync-engine) is open source, and you can also use the Ruby gem with the open source API.
+Since the open source API provides no authentication or security, connecting to it is simple.
+When you instantiate the Nylas object, provide `nil` for the App ID, App Secret, and API Token, and pass the fully-qualified address to your copy of the sync engine:

 ```ruby
 require 'inbox'